daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 \tag{2} \label{2}
 $$

-MF models are fairly resilient to sparse data but when it spills over roughly $99.5\%$, it can become problematic.
+MF models are fairly resilient to sparsity but when it spills over roughly $99.5\%$, it can become problematic.
 There are strategies to reduce sparsity.
 Researchers tend to either subsample users